lagraham337/SummaryApp/OCR_micros/README.md

 <h2>Client_test.py</h2>
 This is the client side code used to test server.py while the client-side server is being built.
 This file should not be used for anything other than testing the communication pipe.
 <br></br>
-To run client_test.py, run the following command in your terminal.
+To run client_test.py, copy the following command in your terminal.
 Make sure you are in the OCR_micros directory.

 ```
 python3 client_test.py